CaveNightingale/CaveNightingale.github.io/src/routes/note/numerical-integration/+page.md

 The $\int_a^b \prod_{j=1, j \neq i}^n\dfrac{x-x_j}{x_i-x_j} dx$ part is unrelated to $f(x)$, so we can precompute it and store it in a table.

+As for the remainder term, sadly we have no way to find a closed form.
+So we just keep the ugly form.

 ### Degree of Precision

 **The degree of precision of a numerical integration formula is the largest integer $n$ such that the formula is exact for all polynomials of degree $n$ or less.**